 6 January 2019 Liam Kavanagh

-Bitcoin rose to prominence in the last year, like Donald Trump’s came to power the year before, with no track record of delivering what it promised – but the similarities do not end there.
+Bitcoin rose to prominence in the last year, like Donald Trump came to power the year before, with no track record of delivering what it promised – but the similarities do not end there.
 Trump’s supporters attempted to address political powerlessness by relying on a famous political outsider, even one without technical expertise in running a government.
-Bitcoin was really an untested and purely technological solution to the excessive power of mistrusted governments – it is supposed to take away their control of information and money, the substance that “makes the world go around.”
-Both promised to address powerlessness in the political sphere, which we normally rely on to accomplish societal goals, through extra-ordinary abilities.
+Bitcoin was really an untested and purely technological solution to the excessive power of mistrusted governments: it is supposed to take away their control of information and money, the substance that “makes the world go around”.
+Both promised to address powerlessness in the political sphere, which we normally rely on to accomplish societal goals, through extraordinary abilities.

 It is often what we don’t know about technology that makes us think it can solve social problem.
 Like a Rorschach inkblot test – what is seen in unproven tech reflects the perceiver’s inner life.
 The visions seen by a core group of tech savvy early adopter/investors were the initial driver of Bitcoin’s attention grabbing price rise.
 They saw, in this nebulous invention of the anonymous legend Satoshi Nakamoto, the possibility to decentralise money and buy anonymously, thereby loosening government control of money and information – two pillars of power.
 Early investor/adopters’ purchases of Bitcoin brought its price up, appearing to validate the idea that it could be accepted as a currency (though few products are bought with Bitcoin), which in turn, drove imitation of their investment by less technologically informed investors.
 Bitcoin prices were then driven further upwards by a mix of actual usage (especially on the dark web), news coverage and the desire to get rich.

-The mythology of the Hacker subculture from which Bitcoins hails has always shared a lot with superheroes who can individually just do something about a problem that inept bureaucracies, corrupt politicians, or endless discussions cannot.
-Technology is real life superpower, and the heroic innovator is the closest thing to a real life superhero – as comparisons between Elon Musk with Tony Stark suggest.
-The hacker character shares a lot in common with dark contemporary versions of Batman than mild mannered Clark Kent – seemingly more likely to have sat at the back of class and mouthed off as a child, than to have been a teacher’s pet.
+The mythology of the Hacker subculture from which Bitcoin hails has always shared a lot with superheroes who can individually just do something about a problem that inept bureaucracies, corrupt politicians, or endless discussions cannot.
+Technology is real life superpower, and the heroic innovator is the closest thing to a real life superhero – as comparisons between Tesla founder Elon Musk and Tony Stark (The fictional industrial who moonlights as “Iron Man”) suggest.
+The hacker character has more in common with dark contemporary versions of Batman than mild mannered Clark Kent – seemingly more likely to have sat at the back of class and mouthed off as a child, than to have been a teacher’s pet.
 Establishment-friendly Superman stopped being cool at exactly the same time that Americans lost faith in their political leadership.
 Bitcoin’s image actually combines both the draw to outsiders that Trump profited from and a desire for technological superpowers to right wrongs.